-Matt Shumer, CEO of HyperWrite AI, six-year AI startup founder and investor, recently published a piece that cuts through the noise about what's actually happening with artificial intelligence right now.
-It's one of the clearest, most honest assessments I've read, and I think it's essential reading for anyone running a business today.
+Matt Shumer, CEO of HyperWrite AI, six-year AI startup founder and investor, recently published a piece about what's actually happening with artificial intelligence right now.
+It's one of the clearest, most honest assessments I've read, and if you run a business, you should read it.

 Here's the short version, and what I think you should do about it.

 AI just crossed a threshold most people haven't noticed yet.
-As of February 2026, the latest models from OpenAI and Anthropic aren't just helpful tools.
+As of February 2026, the latest models from OpenAI and Anthropic are past the helpful-assistant stage.
 They're independently completing complex, multi-day work that used to require senior professionals.
 Software engineers are describing finished products built entirely by AI.
 A managing partner at a major law firm says it already rivals his associates.
-And the AI is now helping build the next version of itself, accelerating the pace of improvement in ways that even people inside the industry find hard to fully absorb.
+And the AI is now helping build the next version of itself, accelerating improvement in ways that even people inside the industry find hard to fully absorb.

-Why it matters for you: The author's core message is that the single biggest advantage you can have right now is simply being early.
+Why it matters for you: Shumer's core message is that the single biggest advantage you can have right now is simply being early.
 Most people are still judging AI based on an experience from a year or two ago that is no longer remotely relevant.
 The gap between what AI can actually do today and what most professionals think it can do is enormous, and that gap is where opportunity lives.
-Whether you're running a business, managing a team, or building a career, the people who start engaging seriously now will be the ones best positioned when the disruption hits their industry.
-And according to the people building this technology, that's not "someday."
-It's already underway.
+Start engaging seriously now, before that gap closes in your industry.
+According to the people building this technology, that shift is already underway.

 Reading the article is step one.
 Here's what comes next.